-Staff recommends approval of the proposed three-story retail building plus rooftop penthouse and underground, structured parking in the Historic Alphabet District and Northwest Plan District and as in Exhibits C-1 through C-xx and per the conditions listed below.
+Staff recommends approval of the proposed three-story retail building plus rooftop penthouse and underground, structured parking in the Historic Alphabet District and Northwest Plan District and as in Exhibits C-1 through C-114 and per the conditions listed below.

 - A. As part of the building permit application submittal, the following development-related conditions (B through H) must be noted on each of the 4 required site plans or included as a sheet in the numbered set of plans.
 The sheet on which this information appears must be labeled "ZONING COMPLIANCE PAGE Case File LU 15-245120 HRM AD".
-All requirements must be graphically represented on the site plan, landscape, or other required plan and must be labeled "REQUIRED." - B. The parapets/guardrails around the outdoor terrace on the third floor shall be composed of the stucco wall and parapet cap rather than having portions removed to accommodate steel Juliette balconies. - C. The cornices on the main parapet shall be continuous in height and the guardrails behind it shall be composed of the continuous stucco-covered CMU wall with a glass rail rather than portions being composed of steel railings. - D. An opaque or translucent, glazed sectional overhead door shall be provided at the loading dock instead of the perforated metal panel sectional overhead door specified. - E. The proposed blade sign shall either be removed from the proposal or evaluated through a follow-up Type Ix review if additional details are not provided by the hearing date. - F. The proposed Sunbrella fabric used on the retractable roof and terrace trellis shall be lighter in color-either natural (white), parchment, cadet grey, silver, silica silver, or oyster in color, rather than the proposed charcoal grey. - G. The proposed metal mechanical screen shall either be removed from the proposal or evaluated through a follow-up Type Ix review if additional details are not provided by the hearing date. - H. Light fixtures identified as Type UL1, UL2, FS14, F1, F3, F6, F7 (except at the stormwater planter), and F10 shall be removed from the proposal. - I. A Street Tree Planting Plan shall be submitted and mitigation for the removal of the two cherry trees on NW Glisan shall be paid prior to permitting. - J. Loading activities shall be limited to non-business hours when the parking garage is not accessible to the public, and signs shall be posted on the exterior of the building adjacent to the loading bay indicating that loading activities are not permitted during business hours and requiring vehicles to back into the space.
+All requirements must be graphically represented on the site plan, landscape, or other required plan and must be labeled "REQUIRED." - B. The parapet cutout and railings proposed on the west and north facades at the outdoor terrace on the third floor shall be no more than 8 inches in height, as shown in Exhibit C-40. - C. Lighting used within the parking garage and within the loading garage shall utilize full cutoffs and be shielded to limit glare that may be cast out from within, and only those lights required by the building code or for security shall remain lit when the business is closed. - D. The proposed exterior lighting shall be reviewed in a separate, follow-up administrative level (i.e. Type Ix or Type II) review. - E. A Street Tree Planting Plan shall be submitted and mitigation for the removal of the two cherry trees on NW Glisan shall be paid prior to permitting. - F. Loading activities shall be limited to between 7:00 am and 10:00 am, and the parking garage shall not be accessible to the public at that time.
+Signs shall be posted on the exterior of the building adjacent to the loading bay indicating that loading activities are restricted to those specific hours and requiring loading vehicles to back into the loading space.